jtan189/CaesarCipher/README.md

 Examples of Input/Output
 ------------------------
-Examples of plaintext and the resulting ciphertext can be found in the sampleIO/ directory.
+Examples of encryption/decryption can be found in the sampleIO/ directory.